guddushah/HR-Data-Analytics-PowerBI/README.md

 ## Key Insights Obtained from the Dashboard
 1. On average, Employees work 10 % of the total working days from home, for example, out of 100 working days people prefer 10 days work from home.
 2. The reason behind 10 % WFH, is some people only work from home and some of them ends of working half of the time from home.
-3. Employees are mostly present on Monday of a week, so it could be beneficial for the company if there is any software release work.
+3. Employees are mostly present on Monday of a week.

-4. The Employees presence is slowly declining every month.
+4. Thursday and Friday are the days in a week when mostly employees prefer WFH.
-5. WFH is slightly increasing every month.
+5. The Employees presence is slowly declining every month.
-6. Employees taking sick leaves are increasing every month.
+6. WFH is slightly increasing every month.
-7. Friday is the day in a week when mostly employees prefer WFH.
+7. Employees taking sick leaves are increasing every month.
 8. On average, employees are taking most of sick leaves on Monday.